oscar-macias/sbi_uhecr_radio_recon/README.md

 ```

 ## 3. How to cite this work?
-Please cite the companion article (arXiv:2508.xxxxx / PRD DOI when available).
-A CITATION.cff is included.
+If you use this package, please cite the companion article:
+- Macias et al. (2025) arXiv:2508.xxxxx

-In addition, please also cite the packages on which this work builds:
+In addition, please consider citing the packages on which this work builds:

 LtU-ILI:
 - Ho et al. (2024), ``LtU-ILI: An All-in-One Framework for Implicit Inference in Astrophysics and Cosmology'', https://arxiv.org/abs/2402.05137